How to Setup VPS Ubuntu 22.04: Complete Secure Guide

 Create Non-Root User with Sudo Privileges

-First, create a dedicated user with administrative access.
+Create a dedicated user with administrative access.
 I typically use “admin” or “deploy” to keep things clear:

 adduser admin